jlopex/geo2zip/README.md

-# Geo Zip
+# Geo2Zip

-Geo Zip is a Python package that provides a fast and efficient way to find the closest US ZIP code for a given latitude and longitude.
+Geo2Zip is a Python package that provides a fast and efficient way to find the closest US ZIP code for a given latitude and longitude.
 It uses a KDTree for quick nearest-neighbor lookup, making it suitable for geospatial queries.

 ## Features